Travel during the Kerala floods. The horrors that unfold.

 I could see all the water around me and could do nothing.
 I could see people in houses along the banks,which was invisible now, stranded.
 Standing helpless.
 Seeing their houses and everything in it being taken away by the mighty waters.

 Anxiety had reached a different level now, the fear of unknown is more powerful than any.
-We had no clue whether we’ll make it alive out in this bus, which was nothing compared to the sea of water all around us.
+We had no clue whether we’ll make it alive, out of this bus, which was nothing compared to the sea of water all around us.
 It seemed like the bus will fail us, all the water seeping in could have broken it.
 But the driver didn’t give up, he persevered through.

 All of us sitting there, holding our lives at hand, looking through the windows to see any sign of visible road ahead.
 Yes, we would see a small bit,rejoice and then again water.
 This was the scene the whole way through that road.